 Maximum of 4 adults (or children equivalent) and 1 child in the boat whilst towing skiers.

 Maximum of 3 skiers towed.

 Boat must not be over its capacity rating (including skiers).

 No person to be seated forward of the driver at any time (e.g. bowrider).

-Regular boat inspections.
+Regular and random boat inspections.